The Cathode Ray Tube site

 Look here for a complete publication of William Crookes his work in the New York Times newspaper.

-A biography of Crookes can be found here.
+A biography of William Crookes can be found here.

 Johann Willhelm Hittorf (1824-1914)